-As noted earlier in the report, the use was initially established as a home industry.
 Staff have reviewed the current version of the proposal against the policies contained in Section 5.j.1 of the Official Plan as they relate to home based businesses (which includes home industry), and it is the opinion of staff that the proposed use does not conform to this section.
-This is due to the scale of the use exceeding what is permitted for a home industry - i.e. up to 25% of the gross floor area up to a maximum of 50 square metres.
-The use is well in excess of the 50 square metre cap, between completely occupying the accessory structure as well as a portion of the detached garage.
+This is due to the scale of the use exceeding what is permitted for a home industry - i.e. up to 25% of the gross floor area up to a maximum of 50 square metres (538 square feet).
+The use is well in excess of these provision, with an approximate floor area of 331 square metres (3,562.8 square feet).
 As well, the people employed by the use are not restricted to those living on the property, as is the direction of the policies in this section of the Official Plan.
-There are 6 off-site employees.
+There are 3 off-site employees, and 5 on-site employees.
 The fact this use goes beyond the initial home industry classification further creates the need for the Official Plan Amendment.